cypress-io/cypress-documentation/source/api/commands/get.md

 Internally, Cypress keeps a cache of all aliased elements.
 If the element currently exists in the DOM, it is immediately returned.
 If the element no longer exists, Cypress will re-query the element based on the previous selector path defined before {% url `.as()` as %} to find it again.

 {% note info %}
-{% url 'Read more about aliases here' aliases-and-references %}
+{% url 'Read more about aliases here' variables-and-aliases %}
 {% endnote %}

 **{% fa fa-angle-right %} options** ***(Object)***